 You will still need to complete a home study and associated background check within the state of Nevada before you can be approved to adopt a child.
 It will be important for you to research adoption agencies who are familiar with international adoption—and even better if you’re able to connect with an agency that is licensed for international adoption and has had a lot of experience working with the country you hope to adopt from.

 You have to have everything in place and set before you can get a final decree of adoption from a judge.
 Make sure to follow-up with your caseworker for clarification as each adoption situation varies, so you may have different requirements that apply to your situation.
 Here are some general requirements that must be met such as the termination of parental rights, Interstate Compact on the Placement of Children clearance, and post-placement visits.

 The adoption finalization hearing will be scheduled once all requirements have been met.
-Additionally, if you have adopted internationally, you may need to re-adopt your child in order to obtain a United States birth certificate.
+Additionally, if you have adopted internationally, you may need to re-adopt your child to obtain a United States birth certificate.

 Post Adoption Services

-Various post-adoption services are available to adoptive families, adult adoptees, and birth parents and other birth family members and may include:
+Various post-adoption services are available to adoptive families, adult adoptees, and birth parents, and other birth family members and may include:

 – General adoption information and services referrals